Chevrolet Suburban: History

 In recent years, the Suburban has been used as a police truck, fire chief's vehicle, and EMS vehicle.
 Suburbans are also used as taxicab livery and limousines.
-Gothic black Suburban vehicles are commonly used by federal intelligence services, such as the Secret Service.
+Gothic black Suburban vehicles are commonly used by federal intelligence services such as the Secret Service.
 The Secret Service operates fully armored versions of the Suburban for the President of the United States when he attends less formal engagements.
 The Suburban (as well as the Tahoe and GMC variants) is very popular with the Federal Bureau of Investigation as a service vehicle.

 In the late 1990s, GM also introduced a RHD version of the Suburban, badged as a Holden, for the Australian market.
 Sales were low and GM withdrew the model in 2000 from Holden's lineup.
-In 2019, Chevrolet considered bringing the Suburban back to the region as a converted RWD import through Holden Special Vehicles but using the Chevrolet badge, but is holding off on those plans because of numerous factors, including the situation involving GM's decision to retire the Holden brand in 2020.
+In 2019, Chevrolet considered bringing the Suburban back to the region as a converted RWD import through Holden Special Vehicles (albeit with the Chevrolet badge), but chose to hold off on those plans due to numerous factors, including the situation involving GM's decision to retire the Holden brand in 2020.

-In 2015, the Suburban commemorated its 80th anniversary at General Motors' Arlington Assembly Plant where the 10 millionth Suburban was produced.
-A video was posted on Chevrolet's YouTube channel about its eighty-year legacy.
+In 2015, the Suburban commemorated its 80th anniversary at General Motors' Arlington Assembly Plant, where the 10 millionth Suburban was produced.
+A video was posted on Chevrolet's YouTube channel about its 80-year legacy.

-In a February 26, 2018, article celebrating the vehicle's 83rd year, Car and Driver notes that the Suburban's longevity is due to being one of GM's best-selling brands, its appeal to customers across the board regardless of race, gender, class, or political affiliation, and a unique loyalty to the SUV.
-In an interview from Chevrolet's truck/SUV marketing executive Sandor Piszar, who recalls an event celebrating the truck division's 100th anniversary when they asked about what they named their vehicles, "It's a funny question, but it really is an intriguing point," Piszar says.
-"People name what they love.
+On February 26, 2018, Car and Driver magazine posted an article celebrating the vehicle's 83rd year, noting that the Suburban's longevity is due to being one of GM's best-selling brands, its appeal to customers across the board regardless of race, gender, class, or political affiliation, and a unique loyalty to the SUV.
+In an interview from Chevrolet's truck/SUV marketing executive Sandor Piszar, who recalls an event celebrating the truck division's 100th anniversary when they asked about what they named their vehicles, "It's a funny question, but it really is an intriguing point [...]
+People name what they love.
 And they love their Suburbans."

 On December 5, 2019, the Chevrolet Suburban became the first vehicle to be awarded a star on the Hollywood Walk of Fame by the Hollywood Chamber of Commerce for its excellence in film and television, having appeared in more than 1,750 films and television series since 1952, and can also claim to have appeared in at least one television series every year since 1956, and at least one film every year since 1960, the most ever for an automobile of any type.
 The star, placed at the corner of Hollywood Boulevard and Highland Avenue, also carried the Chevrolet "Bowtie" symbol instead of the entertainment symbols (film, stage, television, radio, musical instruments, and recording artist), another first for the Walk of Fame.

 There have been a total of twelve generations of Chevrolet Suburbans since its 1934 debut.